Last updated: May 20, 2023

 If comfort is a big priority for you, you’ll want to look for a chair with lots of padding, an adjustable backrest, and comfy armrests.

 Expect that the more comfortable a chair is, the bulkier and less portable it will also be.
-Often, finding the right camping chair means finding a compromise between these two ideas.
+Finding the right camping chair often means finding a compromise between these two ideas.

 3. Weight and Portability

 When it comes to weight and portability, the amount of padding and type of material has some effect, but the biggest determinant is the frame material and style.

 Metal alloys are the lightest frame types available, while steel tends to be the heaviest but is also much cheaper.
 Frames that are set up to collapse on all axes, like a quad-fold, are going to be more compact and easier to carry than flat-fold styles.
 Some specialty hiking chairs take it a step further and break apart for incredibly compact storage.